Braxton Fulford: Amateur career

 Fulford attended Monterey High School in Lubbock, Texas.
-As a senior in 2017, he batted .571 with one home run, 37 runs batted in (RBIs), and 13 doubles.
+As a senior in 2017, he batted .571 with one home run, 37 runs batted in (RBI), and 13 doubles.

-Fulford went unselected in the 2017 Major League Baseball draft, and enrolled at Texas Tech University to play college baseball for the Texas Tech Red Raiders.
-As a senior at Texas Tech in 2021, he hit .264 with 14 home runs, 44 RBI, and 12 doubles over 52 games.
-After his senior year, he was selected by the Colorado Rockies in the sixth round, with the 170th overall pick, of the 2021 Major League Baseball draft.
+Fulford was not selected in the 2017 Major League Baseball (MLB) draft and enrolled at Texas Tech University to play college baseball for the Red Raiders.
+As a senior in 2021, he hit .264 with 14 home runs, 44 RBI, and 12 doubles in 52 games.
+After the season, the Colorado Rockies him in the sixth round, with the 170th overall pick of the 2021 MLB draft.

 Professional career

 Fulford made his professional debut in 2021 with the rookie-level Arizona Complex League Rockies, hitting .267 over 14 games.
-He played the 2022 season with the Single-A Fresno Grizzlies, with whom he hit .268 with 15 home runs, 53 RBI, and 17 doubles over 104 games.
-Fulford opened the 2023 season with the High-A Spokane Indians and was promoted to the Double-A Hartford Yard Goats in late May, as well as the Triple-A Albuquerque Isotopes near the end of the season.
-Over 78 total games played in 2023, Fulford hit .270 with ten home runs and 34 RBI.
-He spent the 2024 season back with Hartford, batting .241/.341/.412 with 10 home runs, 46 RBI, and 10 stolen bases across 92 appearances.
+He played the 2022 season with the Single-A Fresno Grizzlies, batting .268 with 15 home runs, 53 RBI, and 17 doubles over 104 games.
+Fulford opened the 2023 season with the High-A Spokane Indians, being named the Northwest League player of the week in mid-April, and was promoted to the Double-A Hartford Yard Goats in late May, then the Triple-A Albuquerque Isotopes near the end of the season.
+Over 78 games played in 2023, Fulford hit .270 with ten home runs and 34 RBI.
+He spent the 2024 season back with Hartford and had .241/.341/.412 slash linewith 10 home runs, 46 RBI, and 10 stolen bases across 92 games.
+He was named the Rockies Minor League Player of the Month for August after batting .298.

-Fulford was assigned to Triple-A Albuquerque to begin the 2025 season, hitting .395/.477/.868 with five home runs and 10 RBI over 12 games.
-On April 14, 2025, Fulford was selected to the 40-man roster and promoted to the major leagues for the first time.
-He made his debut on April 16.
-On April 20, Fulford hit his first career home run, a solo shot off of Jake Irvin of the Washington Nationals.
+The Rockies planned to send Fulford back to Hartford to begin the 2025 season, but following injuries to catchers Drew Romo and Austin Nola, he started the year in Albuquerque, hitting .395/.477/.868 with five home runs and 10 RBI over 12 games.
+On April 14, Fulford was selected to the 40-man roster and promoted to the major leagues for the first time.
+He made his debut on April 16 and was the first player in franchise history to debut by batting 0-for-4 with 4 strikeouts, a golden sombrero.
+On April 20, his second MLB game, Fulford hit his first home run, a solo shot off of Jake Irvin of the Washington Nationals.
+He also made three throwing errors in that game, a 3–2 loss.
+He returned to the minors after one more game.

+Fulford returned to the majors in June when the Rockies released catcher Jacob Stallings.
+Fulford played in 10 games that month, returning to Albuquerque on July 1 when Nola was promoted.
+Fulford returned to the Rockies in August, backing up Hunter Goodman for the rest of the season.
+As a rookie, Fulford had a .213/.267/.324 slash line.

+Fulford was optioned to Triple-A Albuquerque to begin the 2026 season.

+Personal life

+Fulford's cousin is professional quarterback Paxton Lynch.